Nootropic profile

 Panax Ginseng (Korean/Asian Ginseng) is one of the most extensively researched adaptogenic herbs.
 Its active compounds, ginsenosides, support cognitive function, reduce fatigue, modulate the stress response, and may enhance sexual health.

-The key benefits of Panax Ginseng include: Cognitive Enhancement, Energy, Focus, Libido, Longevity, Memory, Mood, Motivation, Stress Relief.
+The main benefits people report from Panax Ginseng are: Cognitive Enhancement, Energy, Focus, Libido, Longevity, Memory, Mood, Motivation, Stress Relief.

 Log in to leave a comment.